hans9462/ThirdEye-Digital-Hub/README.md

 # Project-Coursera
 Welcome to My Website!

 This is a modern, responsive web project designed to offer an intuitive and user-friendly experience across all devices.
-Built with Bootstrap, one of the most powerful front-end frameworks, this site ensures that your content looks great on any screen size, whether it’s a mobile, tablet, or desktop.
+Built with Bootstrap, one of the most potent front-end frameworks, this site ensures that your content looks great on any screen size, whether mobile, tablet, or desktop.

 Key Features:
 Fully Responsive Layout: The layout automatically adjusts to fit the size of the screen.
 Whether you're on a mobile device or a large desktop, the design remains clean, organized, and easy to navigate.